ElizaLo/Product-Management-and-Leadership/README.md

 In both cases, the focus is to help a person to thrive.
 Criticism on its own is not feedback.

+### Request a feedback

+When requesting feedback, it's important to keep a few things in mind:

+- **Be specific:** Be clear about what you're looking for feedback on.
+Whether it's your own performance or someone else's, provide specific prompts and questions that will help guide the conversation.
+> Clearly communicate what area or aspect you would like feedback on.
+This helps the person providing feedback to focus their response and provide more meaningful insights.
+- **Provide context:** Give some background information about the project, the goals, and any challenges faced.
+This helps the person providing feedback to understand the context and provide relevant feedback.
+- **Seek constructive feedback:** Request feedback that is actionable and specific.
+Ask for suggestions on how you can improve or areas where you can grow.
+This helps you to identify areas of strength and areas that need improvement.
+- **Be open-minded:** Feedback can be difficult to hear, especially if it's critical.
+However, it's important to approach feedback with an open mind and a willingness to learn and improve.
+- **Create a safe space:** Make sure the person you're requesting feedback from feels comfortable sharing their honest thoughts and opinions.
+Create a safe and supportive environment where they can provide constructive feedback without fear of repercussions.
+> Create a safe and non-judgmental environment where the person giving feedback feels comfortable sharing their honest opinions.
+Avoid becoming defensive or dismissive of the feedback you receive.
+Remember, feedback is an opportunity for growth and improvement.
+- **Ask open-ended questions:** Encourage detailed and thoughtful responses by asking open-ended questions that require more than a simple "yes" or "no" answer.
+This allows the person providing feedback to share their thoughts and insights more fully.
+- **Listen actively:** When receiving feedback, actively listen to what the person is saying.
+Avoid getting defensive or making excuses, and instead focus on understanding their perspective.
+- **Take action:** After receiving feedback, take time to reflect on what you've heard and think about how you can use it to improve.
+Consider creating an action plan to address any areas of improvement that were identified.
+- **Say thank you:** Finally, remember to thank the person for their feedback.
+Let them know that their thoughts and opinions are valued and that you appreciate their willingness to share them with you.
+- **Be grateful and show appreciation:** Acknowledge and appreciate the time and effort the person is taking to provide feedback.
+Express your gratitude for their input, regardless of whether the feedback is positive or critical.
+- **Follow up:** If there are specific actions you plan to take based on the feedback received, consider sharing that with the person who provided the feedback.
+This demonstrates your commitment to learning and improvement.

+Remember, the goal of feedback is to learn and grow, so approach it with an open mind and a willingness to embrace both positive and constructive criticism.

+🔸 **From Engineering Manager perspective:**

+1. What did you enjoy most about working on this project?
+2. What were the biggest challenges you faced while working on this project, and how did you overcome them?
+3. How do you feel about the project overall?
+Are you proud of the work you did?
+4. What did you think of the project timeline?
+Was it realistic, or did you feel that it was too rushed or too slow?
+5. Were there any communication issues during the project?
+If so, how do you think we could improve communication in the future?
+6. What was your favorite feature that you worked on in the project?
+7. Is there anything you would have done differently if you had the chance to do the project over again?
+8. Did you feel that you had all the resources you needed to complete your tasks successfully?
+9. How would you rate the quality of the work you and the team delivered on this project?
+10. Finally, do you have any feedback for me as your engineering manager or for the rest of the team?

+🔸 **For Manager:**

+1. How would you describe my communication style during this project?
+Was I clear and effective in communicating expectations and feedback?
+2. Did I provide you with the support and resources you needed to complete your tasks effectively?
+If not, what could I have done better?
+3. What do you think were my strengths as a manager during this project?
+4. What areas do you think I could improve on as a manager?
+Do you have any suggestions for how I can improve in those areas?
+5. Did you feel comfortable coming to me with any concerns or issues you had during the project?
+6. Was I approachable and supportive when you came to me with concerns or issues?
+7. Did you feel that I was able to provide you with clear direction and guidance when needed?
+8. Did I foster a positive and collaborative team environment?
+If not, how could I have improved in that area?
+9. Did I recognize and appreciate your contributions to the project?
+If not, how could I have done better?

+🔸 **For Data Scientist/ML Engineer from Software Engineer:**

+1. What are some areas where you think I excelled during the project?
+2. What are some areas where you think I could improve in my work as a data scientist/machine learning engineer?
+3. Were my communication skills effective and clear during our interactions?
+4. Were there any times during the project where you felt I could have been more proactive or taken more initiative?
+5. Were my deliverables on time and of high quality?
+6. Did I work effectively as part of the team, and were there any issues with collaboration or teamwork?
+7. Did I provide sufficient documentation for my work?
+8. Were there any challenges or obstacles that I encountered during the project, and how did I handle them?
+9. Did I show a good understanding of the business context and goals of the project?
+10. How would you describe my overall performance as a data scientist/machine learning engineer on this project?

+🔸 **For Data Scientist/ML Engineer from Software Engineer and from Manager perspective:**

+1. How effective was the data scientist in providing you with the data and insights you needed to complete your work on the project?
+2. Were the data scientist's contributions to the project valuable?
+If so, can you provide some examples of how their work helped the project succeed?
+3. Did the data scientist collaborate well with you and the rest of the team?
+4. Were the data scientist's analyses and conclusions well-supported by the data?
+Were there any issues with their approach to data analysis that you noticed?
+5. Were there any challenges you faced as a software engineer that the data scientist was able to help you overcome?
+If so, how did they help you?
+6. Were there any areas where you feel the data scientist could have improved in their work on the project?
+If so, can you provide some specific feedback on how they could have improved?
+7. Did the data scientist communicate effectively with you and the rest of the team?
+Were there any areas where their communication could have been improved?
+8. Did you feel that the data scientist was able to adapt to changing project requirements or priorities as needed?
+9. Did the data scientist show a willingness to learn and grow throughout the project?
+10. Finally, is there any additional feedback you have for the data scientist that could help them grow and improve as a data scientist?

 ### Tips for positive feedback.

 Whether your feedback is reinforcing or redirecting, your focus should be on helping a person to improve.
 To do that it is important to ask yourself: